-- Identification of strategic risks, based on the strategic targets and key performance indicators within the five strategic pillars: Tenants, Participants (Equity Funding), Portfolio, Organisation and Funding (Debt Funding). - An assessment to what extent Vesteda Residential Fund is risk averse for each of the strategic targets.
-The objective of this assessment was to create a common understanding of the level of risks Vesteda Residential is willing to accept in reaching its strategic targets and to provide guidance for decisions relating to risk and return management.
-It also serves as a basis for the review of the effectiveness of the nature and level of internal controls for each risk.
-The level of risk aversion was measured based on a scale of 1 to 5:
+- Identification of strategic risks, based on the strategic targets and key performance indicators within the five strategic pillars: Tenants, Participants (Equity), Portfolio, Organisation and Funding (Debt).
+These strategic targets and risks are based on the five-year Business Plan, subject to approval each year in December by the Fund's Participants, and actual developments. - An assessment of the level of risk the Fund is willing to accept in achieving its strategic targets (risk aversion) to provide guidance for decisions relating to risk and return management.
+The outcome of this assessment also serves as a basis for the review of the effectiveness of the nature and level of internal controls for each risk.
+The level of risk aversion is measured based on a scale of 1 to 5: Risk averse, Limited risk, Cautious, Flexible, Open.